REGISTRATION COMING SOON

 Santa Clara Law Amicus Award

-Paul Gentzkow is president and chief operating officer of Robert Half International, one of the world’s largest accounting and staffing firms.
+Paul Gentzkow is president and chief executive officer, staffing services of Robert Half International, one of the world’s largest accounting and staffing firms.
 Founded in 1948 and headquartered in Menlo Park, Robert Half has for several years been ranked first in its industry on Fortune magazine’s list of the “World’s Most Admired Companies.”
 In his role with Robert Half, Mr. Gentzkow oversees staffing operations throughout North America, Europe, the Asia-Pacific region and Latin America.
 Since 2006, he has served as a Trustee of Santa Clara University, during which time he has been chair of the Governance and Nominating Committee, chair of the Audit Committee, and a member of the Executive Committee.
 He recently served a 3-year term as Chair of the Board of Trustees.
 When Mr. Gentzkow was appointed Chair of the Board of Trustees, then SCU President Michael Engh, SJ said “Paul has a proven track record in corporate leadership here in Silicon Valley and around the globe.
-His international perspective as well as his leading presence in Jesuit, Catholic education have been invaluable to our board.”
+His international perspective, as well as his leading presence in Jesuit, Catholic education, have been invaluable to our board.”
 Gentzkow is a graduate of Minnesota State University, where he earned his bachelor’s degree in finance.
 He has previously served as Chairman of the Board of Regents for Bellarmine College Preparatory in San Jose and as president of the Board of Directors for Catholic Charities of Santa Clara County.
 In addition to his service to the University, Paul, his wife Barbara, and his company have generously supported various Law School causes over the years, including the popular Justice Ed Panelli Golf Classic, the construction of Charney Hall, and the mentoring and hiring of many students and alumni from Santa Clara Law.

-Young Alumna Rising Star Award
+Young Alumni Rising Star Award